D. Nageshwar Reddy

 Duvvur Nageshwar Reddy is an Indian gastroenterologist the founder and chairman of the Asian Institute of Gastroenterology, the world’s largest gastroenterology hospital, located in Hyderabad.
 He is the first Indian doctor to receive all the three Padma Awards.
 He is a fellow of the National Academy of Medical Sciences and has served as the Chairman of the World Endoscopy Organization Research Committee.

 He has contributed to the field of gastrointestinal endoscopy and has received multiple national and international honors.
 He is the first Indian medical doctor to receive India's three civilian awards: the Padma Shri in 2002, the Padma Bhushan in 2016, and the Padma Vibhushan in 2025.

 Early life and education

 Reddy was born on March 18, 1956 in Visakhapatnam, Andhra Pradesh.
-He studied medicine at Kurnool Medical College, earned his M.D. in General Medicine from Madras Medical College, and later completed his D.M. in Gastroenterology at the Postgraduate Institute of Medical Education and Research, Chandigarh.
+He comes from a family of doctors; he is a third-generation physician, with both his father and grandfather were doctors.
+He completed his early schooling in the city before enrolling at Kurnool Medical College, where he received his M.B.B.S.degree.
+He later pursued postgraduate training at Madras Medical College, earning his M.D. in General Medicine.
+Following this, he joined the Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh, where he completed his D.M. in Chandigarh.